Rahul07Shaik/Demo-doc/README.md

 - [Package Setup](#Package-Setup)

-## Challenges:
+## Challenges

+There are few challenges we used to face in kit migration.
-   - Swift package manager incompatible dependencies and version conflicts.
+   - Swift packages are struggle to update the latest dependencies and version updating conflicts.
-   - May require updating or replacing existing dependencies to work with a new package manager.
+   - May require updating or replacing existing version to work with a new swift packages.
    - Changes to the file structure and build settings may be required, which can be time-consuming and disruptive.
    - Xcode may not support all types of packages, which can require manual integration or workarounds.
-   - Smooth development workflow can be maintained with proper planning, consideration and testing.
+   - Smooth development workflow can be maintained with proper planning.

 ## Dependency conflicts: